RCSB PDB Help

 Why use Basic Search?

-Use this search option to quickly launch a text-based search for a biomolecular structure, ligand, or assembly or a sequence based search and find matches in either PDB entries and/or CSMs.
-Basic search may be run on both experimental structures and CSMs (when the “Include CSM” toggle switch is turned on).
+Use this search option to launch a text-based search for a biomolecular structure or a sequence-based search and find matches in PDB entries.
+Basic search may be run on both PDB structures and CSMs (when Include CSM is enabled).
 Searches may be launched with

 • name of the protein, gene, author, ligands, keywords etc. that are present in the structure.